 Fortunately, it’s not as complex as one would expect to add learning and development technology to any organization.
 Creating a corporate culture that treats learning as positive and necessary for success is only part of the equation.
 Learning and development must become part of the operational focus of the organization, with clear pathways of skills laid out for every job type.

-#2 - Writing a corporate policy on learning and development - Solidify all learning methods and requirements for employees at all stages of their career development with a written policy, published and promoted in the corporate handbook.
+Solidify all learning methods and requirements for employees at all stages of their career development with a written policy, published and promoted in the corporate handbook.
 Make sure it defines how often employees are expected to participate in formal training, the types of programs acceptable, and how employees will be reimbursed if they choose off-site learning opportunities (college degrees and industry certifications).
-The Society for Human Resource Management (SHRM) reports in the 2015 Employee Benefits Survey that,"56 percent of employers offer undergraduate tuition assistance and 52 percent offer graduate tuition reimbursement."
+The Society for Human Resource Management (SHRM) reports in the 2015 Employee Benefits Survey that, "56 percent of employers offer undergraduate tuition assistance and 52 percent offer graduate tuition reimbursement."

-#3 - Integrate resources for learning and development in the workplace – Select a learning and development vendor to provide the types of courses and tutorials that will support job skills needed in the work environment.
+Select a learning and development vendor to provide the types of courses and tutorials that will support job skills needed in the work environment.
 Provide access to learning opportunities for all employees and encourage them to reach certain milestones in their careers.
 Make employee training a part of the normal personnel budget.
-Explore LMS that are mobile friendly so that employees can learn on-the-go.
-Train supervisors and team leads how to access these systems so they can then transfer this knowledge to employees.
+Explore LMS that is mobile-friendly so that employees can learn on-the-go.
+Train supervisors and team leaders how to access these systems so they can then transfer this knowledge to employees.

 Over time, measure the results, failures, and successes of your learning and development program to tweak it and improve things for the future.